-Instructions in English, German and French are provided directly on the Danish tax authorities' website www.skat.dk, including a short demo of the e-filing procedure.
+Instructions in English and German are provided directly on the Danish Tax Agency' website www.skat.dk, including a short demo of the e-filing procedure.

-It is very important to ensure that any payment of VAT due is easily identifiable by the Danish tax authorities.
+It is very important to ensure that any payment of VAT due is easily identifiable by the Danish Tax Agency.
 In order to do so, any such payment must be accompanied by the company's VAT registration number.